 - Restoration and Repairing Works

-The shotcrete is suitable for restoration works for damages caused to the concrete structure due to natural disasters such as fire, quake, etc. It is also applicable for repairing worn-out concrete from the old structure such as the surface and soffits of bridges, culverts, walls and many more.
+The shotcrete is suitable for restoration works for damages caused to the concrete structure due to natural disasters such as fire, earthquake, etc. It is also applicable for repairing worn-out concrete from the old structure, such as the surface and soffits of bridges, culverts, walls and many more.

 - Slope stabilization or Surface protection

-Sometimes it is chosen to protect the slope which is not stable and could fall apart anytime.
-Therefore, the surface of the slope is protected by applying concrete which uses the process of shotcrete.
+Sometimes it is chosen to protect the slope, which is not stable and could fall apart at any time.
+Therefore, the surface of the slope is protected by applying concrete, which uses the process of shotcrete.
 This concrete protects the unstable surface of the ground and the rock from erosion and runoff during heavy showers.

 - Pools and Tanks